hitbtc-com/hitbtc-api/README.md

   - market data.
 See [Market data streaming end-point](#marketstreaming)
   - trading operations.
 See [Trading streaming end-point](#tradingstreaming)

-Trading and payment operations require user's authentification: each request or message should have a signature.
+Trading and payment operations require user's authentication: each request or message should have a signature.
 You should get your API key and Secret key on the [Settings](https://hitbtc.com/settings) page.
-See details in [RESTful API authentification](#authenticationrestful) and [WebSocket API authentification](#authenticationwebsocket).
+See details in [RESTful API authentication](#authenticationrestful) and [WebSocket API authentication](#authenticationwebsocket).

 ### <a name="cursymbols"/>Currency symbols